The Art of

 The Indian Pillar

-A vibrant community, primarily Hindu, that values hospitality and extended family ties.
-Very present in liberal professions and the restaurant industry.
+A vibrant, mainly Hindu community that values hospitality and extended family ties.
+They are strongly represented in the professions and the restaurant industry.

 "Face" (Maruah): The Crucial Concept

-If there is one concept every expatriate must understand as soon as they arrive at the airport (see our arrival formalities), it is "Face".
-In Malaysia, preserving someone's dignity — and one's own — is more important than being right.
+If there is one concept every expat must grasp the moment they land at the airport (see our arrival formalities), it is that of "Face".
+In Malaysia, preserving someone's dignity — and your own — matters more than being right.

-"Never criticize a colleague or an employee in front of their peers.
+"Never criticise a colleague or an employee in front of their peers.
 A public reprimand is experienced as a deep humiliation that can permanently destroy a working relationship."

 This translates into indirect communication.
-A "Yes" does not always mean total agreement, but sometimes simply "I heard you and I don't want to be impolite by saying No." Learning to read between the lines is essential for successful professional adaptation.
+A "Yes" does not always mean full agreement, but sometimes simply "I have heard you and I don't want to be rude by saying No".
+Learning to read between the lines is essential to adapting successfully at work.

 Intercultural Situations Simulator